 So, which option should you choose as your investment platform of choice when it comes to M1 Finance vs Vanguard?

 M1 Finance Overview

 M1 Finance started back in 2015 under the guidance of CEO Brian Barnes.
 With its roots in Chicago, Illinois, the firm now holds over $5 billion in investor assets.
 Their approach to automated portfolios has made them incredibly popular among investors who have little to no experience in the financial markets.

-In our M1 Finance review, we said we believed this platform was a game changer.
+As mentioned in our M1 Finance review, we believe this platform was a game changer.
 Based on your future goals, you can select one of their automated portfolios.
 It doesn’t matter whether you’re looking to save money for a house or to plan for your retirement, M1 can do it all.

 This completely automated service also enables investors to create custom portfolios using the pie investing feature.